AsBuiltReport/AsBuiltReport.VMware.UAG/README.md

 ## Known Issues
 The UAG Management port is required to have a trusted cert installed.
 If there is no trusted cert it will error.
 Workaround is to install a trusted cert or add the cert to the trusted certs store on the machine running the VMware UAG (Universial Access Gateway) AS-Built Report.

+## Supported Versions
+Has been run on most versions of UAG in NON-FIPS configuration.
+Has been tested on UAG version 3.4 to 3.9